 Use a biscuit cutter or the top of a glass cup to cut out the circles for your potstickers.
 Once you’ve cut out many circles, you will need to reform the dough and flatten with a rolling pin again.

 Repeat this process until you’ve used almost off of the dough.
 You should end you with around 20 to 22 circles in total.

 Add approximately a tablespoon of filling to the center of your dumpling circle.
 Fold the dumpling in half around the filling a crimp the edges to seal the dough around the potsticker.
 Set on a plate and repeat the process for all the remaining dumpling circles.

 BROWNING YOUR CHINESE POT STICKERS

 Lightly grease a large skillet with sesame oil over medium-high heat.
-Once the skillet is hot, begin laying the Chinese dumplings around the pan in
+Once the skillet is hot, begin laying the Chinese dumplings around the pan ina single file pattern.

 MAKING POTSTICKER DIPPING SAUCE